bhb/computer_enhance/README.md

 All of the solutions are in [Zig](https://ziglang.org) 0.12.0 and may not work in recent releases (Zig is pre-1.0 and is expected to have breaking changes).

 Everything here worked for me at some point and was useful for learning the course material.
+The documentation will likely only make sense to me, but if you have questions, feel free to reach out via Issues to ask questions and I'll try to clarify.